BobWritesCode/ci-Project3/README.md

 - Save and quit
 - Auto save

 The game features a save functionality.
-The user can choose to save at the game menu or the game automatically save at each trading cycle, as well as one last time when the game is completed.
+The user can choose to save at the game menu or the game automatically save at the end each trading cycle, as well as one last time when the game is completed.

 There were a couple obstacles to overcome with the save function.